Muhao-Chen/muhao-chen.github.io/_pages/publication.md

 1. **Chen, M.**, Fraddosio, A., Micheletti, A., Pavone, G., Piccioni, M., and Skelton, R.E., 2022.
 Nonlinear Dynamics Analysis of Actuation Strategies of Clustered Tensergity V-Expander Structures. <u>The Third International Nonlinear Dynamics Conference (NODYCON 2023)</u>.
 June 18 - June 22, 2023, in Rome, Italy.
 Submitted.

 ## Book Preparing
 1. **Chen, M.**, Majji, M. and Skelton, R.E., 2022.
-Tensegrity Systems: Analysis and Synthesis.
-New York: Springer.
-In preparation.
+Tensegrity Systems: Analysis and Synthesis. <u>New York: Springer.</u> In preparation.
 (A textbook for undergraduate and graduate students)

 ## Patents